 NI Prison Service (NIPS) is part of the Department of Justice within NICS.
-As some of their HR records are stored on Compass, a separate Data Sharing Agreement is in place between NIPS and HRCS outlining the arrangements in place for the secure transfer of the data.
+As some of their HR records are stored on Compass, a Data Sharing Agreement is in place between NIPS and WSA outlining the arrangements for the secure transfer of the data, so that the information can be merged with the HRConnect data to provide overall NICS data.

-The HRCS Head of Branch acts as the Information Asset Owner for the branch and is required to ensure that branch procedures are in place and staff are adequately trained in data protection requirements.
-All HRCS staff must complete mandatory on-line data protection and information security training on joining the branch and complete further annual refresher training.
+The WSA Head of Branch acts as the Information Asset Owner for the branch and is required to ensure that branch procedures are in place and staff are adequately trained in data protection requirements.
+All WSA staff must complete mandatory online data protection and information security training on joining the branch and complete further annual refresher training.

-HRCS ensures that procedures are updated and reviewed on a six-monthly basis and has Local Systems Operating Procedures in place to protect the confidentiality, integrity and availability of data by outlining the data handling and security procedures with which HRCS staff must comply.
+WSA ensures that procedures are updated and reviewed on a six-monthly basis and has Local Systems Operating Procedures in place to protect the confidentiality, integrity and availability of data by outlining the data handling and security procedures with which WSA staff must comply.

-Data sharing arrangements for the handling of HRConnect data are in place, and transfer of the data is via secure electronic links between Fujitsu, Enterprise Shared Services and HRCS.
-Once received, data files are stored on a secure HRCS server within HRCS with access restricted solely to those staff within the branch who need it.
+Data sharing arrangements for the handling of HRConnect data are in place, and transfer of the data is via secure electronic links between Fujitsu, Enterprise Shared Services and WSA.
+Once received, data files are stored on a secure WSA server within WSA with access restricted solely to those staff within the branch who need it.